8 Signs You Have Too Much Stuff and How to Limit It

 Your home is not only a sanctuary for your family but is an inviting place for others as well.
 It’s natural to want our homes to be a reflection of ourselves and our values.
 If you enjoy having people over but are embarrassed by your home’s clutter, then this is having a negative impact on your well-being and enjoyment of connection with others in your home.

 Please don’t confuse this with the idea that your home has to be picture-perfect tidy at all times.
 That is not reality!
 We shouldn’t let perfection get in the way of connection.
-This is only about having so much clutter that you can’t enjoy entertaining or having people stop by due to all-consuming clutter.
+This is only about having so much clutter that you can’t enjoy entertaining or having people stop by due to too much stuff in the way.

 8. You own a storage unit